Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: !namespoof help
 > ```

+## !packetmonitor
+!> This module is only avaiable to the Bedrock Dedicated Server (BDS) software.
+This due to the @minecraft/server-net module.
+This must be enabled via `config/default/permissions.json` file.
+### At A Glance
+The `packet monitor` detection module, monitors incoming network packets to detect and warn about potential packet spam.
+This helps prevent exploitative behavior, lag, and unfair advantages

+### How It Works
+When a player sends a packet, the system records:
+- The packet ID (what type of packet it is).
+- The player's name.
+- The timestamp of when it was first detected.

+This data is stored in memory and tracked over time.
+If a player sends more than 50 packets of the same type within 10 seconds, they are flagged as a potential spammer.
+No action is taken this is simply logged to the server console.

+!> Required Clearance Level To Execute: `4`

+> ```
+> Usage: "!packetmonitor [ help ]",
+> Example: !packetmonitor
+> ```

 ## !platformblock
 ### At A Glance
 Blocks players from joining based on their platform or lists current platform restrictions.